Every New Yorker has the right to vote

 The NYC Board of Elections explains how to use the features on Ballot Marking Devices

-Voters who request an accessible absentee ballot can use their personal adaptive technology to mark and print their absentee ballot from home.
-To vote with an accessible absentee ballot, you must print out your ballot before returning it to the Board of Elections.
+Voters who request an accessible ballot can use their personal adaptive technology to mark and print their accessible ballot from home.
+To vote with an accessible ballot, you must print out your ballot before returning it to the Board of Elections.

 Language Access